Q&A: What does the German coalition government break-up mean for climate and energy?

 What climate and energy plans are now up in the air?

 There are many plans, strategies and draft laws at different stages of the agreement process that are now hanging in the balance.
-It is unclear whether majorities will be found in parliament to pass them.
-These include:
+It is unclear whether majorities will be found in parliament to pass them, although the opposition CDU/CSU has signalled readiness to cooperate on some issues.
+Open climate and energy plans include:

 - The Power Plant Security Act, which included tenders for H2-ready gas power plants and the introduction of a capacity market.
 This act is set to ensure that a sufficient number of gas-fired power plants are built in the coming years to guarantee supply security in the future at times of little wind or sunshine.
 The tenders are also seen as key for an earlier coal phase-out, as the government had planned to hold the first round of auctions for public support at the beginning of 2025.
 This is now highly unlikely as there is no budget agreement for the coming year.
 Plans had already been delayed due to the budget crisis towards the end of 2023.